rwpeterson/tagger/tagtools/doc/format.md

 | CSV ->  flatbuffer + zstd | 12.525   |   128     | 4.73  |

 The 2x speed of the zero-copy formats  over Protobuf is notable (and independent of a packed or unpacked format).
-It is likely worse, as both programs have the same costly CSV parsing as a constant factor.
+It is likely even better, as both programs have the same costly CSV parsing as a constant factor.
 To be fair, one should be wary of my implementation.
 Perhaps the Protobuf code could be improved, and more detailed profiling could determine if indeed its extra parsing step is the bottleneck here.
 Supposedly, in Protobuf it's more performant to use parallel arrays instead of an array